Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Preliminaries

 The \textit{maximum variance problem} (see Chap.V of \cite{Devriendt2022graph}) is defined as

-Since graph-variance is a continuous real function, it takes a maximum in at least one distribution on $\Delta_n$, which is called the \textit{maximum variance distribution} and is denoted by $\bm{f}^*$.
-The necessary conditions for $\bm{f} \in \Delta_n$ to be the maximum variance distribution are given in Prop.V.12, 13 of \cite{Devriendt2022graph}:
+Since $\Delta_n$ is compact and $\operatorname{var}_d$ is continuous, the maximum is attained at some $\bm{f}^* \in \Delta_n$, called the \textit{maximum variance distribution}.
+A necessary condition for $\bm{f} \in \Delta_n$ to be the maximum variance distribution is given in Prop.V.13 of \cite{Devriendt2022graph}: